 Section Page

 Part 1: Academic Performance Framework 2

 Part 2: Financial Performance Framework 6

-Part 3: Organizational Performance Framework 10
+Part 3: Organizational Performance Framework 11

-Part 4: Intervention Protocol 18
+Part 4: Intervention Protocol 19

 Part 1.
-Academic Performance Framework
+Academic Performance Framework Retroactive to July 1, 2021

 Pursuant to the Sponsorship Contract, the Performance Framework includes the agreed-upon goals that the governing authority of the community school and CMSD will use to evaluate the performance of the school during the term of this contract.